Theory and interpretability of Quantum Extreme Learning Machines: a Pauli-transfer matrix approach: PTM analysis for a unitary quantum channel

-\paragraph*{Summary.} The decodability framework is essentially a reformulation of pseudo-inverse solution of the RC training and provides a handle on the available features \cite{kay_fundamentals_1993,kailath_linear_2000,jaeger_short_2001,dambre_information_2012}.The decodability score \eqref{eq_decod_score} is a \emph{data-independent} property of the chosen measurement observables and quantum operations after the encoding.
+\paragraph*{Summary.} The decodability framework presented here extents the Krylov observability theory of \cite{cindrak_engineering_2025,cindrak_krylov_2025} by resolving geometry on the level of individual Pauli features.
+We remark that the Krylov grade $M$ discussed in \cite{cindrak_engineering_2025} corresponds to the asymptotic rank of a single observable, $r_\infty(\Scal=\{O\}) = M$ [\cref{eq_rank_limit_krylov}], while the effective dimension score $O_K$ can be regarded as a scalar proxy for our multi-observable $\rank(R_L)$.
+The geometric decodability score $\gamma_r^2$ of a feature $r$ [\cref{eq_decod_score}] is a data-independent property of the chosen measurement observables and quantum operations after the encoding.
 For moderate qubit numbers $n$, full Pauli feature decodability is guaranteed when one either performs a full measurement ($\numM=d^2$) on an invertible quantum channel, or one employs a temporal multiplexing scheme leading to a full column rank of $R$, again requiring an exponential measurement budget $\numM \numTM \sim d^2$.
-Practically sufficient decodability can already be achieved with modest scores and polynomial-in-$n$ measurement budgets, as typically done in applications \cite{fujii_harnessing_2017,cindrak_enhancing_2024,cindrak_krylov_2025,steinegger_predicting_2025}.
-Structured unitaries can be advantageous in the large-$n$ limit to avoid exponential concentration issues \cite{xiong_fundamental_2023}.
+Practically sufficient decodability can already be achieved with modest scores and polynomial-in-$n$ measurement budgets, as typically done in applications \cite{fujii_harnessing_2017,steinegger_predicting_2025}.
+While structured Hamiltonians can be advantageous in the large-$n$ limit to avoid exponential concentration issues \cite{xiong_fundamental_2023}.
+However, they can have non-trivial interplay with observables and thereby negatively impact expressivity of the model under temporal multiplexing, as reflected in sub-exponential scaling of the PTM rank with qubit number $n$ (see \cref{tab:ptm_rank,fig:tmux_eff_ptm}).